 Additional Information for Residents of New York State

 New York State Department of Financial Services Insurance Regulation 168 requires insurers to develop and implement confidentiality protocols to protect the personal information of domestic abuse victims and other endangered individuals.
-For health insurers, this also must include written procedures by which a person may make a reasonable request to receive communications of claim-related information by alternative means or at alternative locations and procedures for revoking such a request.
+For health insurers, this also must include written procedures by which a person may make a reasonable request to receive communications of claim-related information by alternative means or at alternative locations, and procedures for revoking such a request.
 As required by the Regulation, a summary of New York Insurance Law Section 2612 (Confidentiality for Domestic Violence Victims and Endangered Individuals) is detailed below.

-New York Insurance Law Section 2612 establishes requirements that insurance companies must follow in safeguarding insured’s personal information from policyholders and other individuals if the insured has an order of protection against them.
-Specifically, if an individual covered by an insurance policy delivers an valid order of protection to the insurance company, the insurance company must not disclose the individual’s address and/or telephone number to another individual, including the policyholder, for the duration of the order.
-If the insured is a child, a parent or guardian may make this request these protections on the child’s behalf.
+New York Insurance Law Section 2612 establishes requirements that insurance companies must follow in safeguarding an insured’s personal information from policyholders and other individuals if the insured has an order of protection against them.
+Specifically, if an individual covered by an insurance policy delivers a valid order of protection to the insurance company, the insurance company must not disclose the individual’s address and/or telephone number to another individual, including the policyholder, for the duration of the order.
+If the insured is a child, a parent or guardian may request these protections on the child’s behalf.